Comparing Electricity Plans

 On the down-side, if prices drop, you may regret locking in.
 And breaking the contract can be costly, depending in what state you are in.

-Some states limit the amount that retailers can charge for an early termination fee.
+Some states like Connecticut and Pennsylvania limit the amount that retailers can charge for an early termination fee.
 But in Texas, you could pay $150 – $300 to terminate your contract.
-That’s why some electricity providers in Texas will pay for your early termination fee to get you to switch.
+That’s why some electricity providers in Texas will reimburse your early termination fee to get you to switch.
 For example, Rhythm will reimburse your ETF up to $150.

 Fixed rate electricity plans can vary in term length.
-Some of the most common contact terms are 6, 12, 24 and 36 months.
-But if you see an odd term, like 8, 15 or 22 months, take a look.
+The most common contact terms are 6, 12, 24 and 36 months.
+But if you see an odd term, like 8, 15 or 22 months, you should take a closer look.
 Those odd term plans typically give great value.

 We recommend Basic Fixed Rate plans.
 These are plans without tiered rates, bill credits or other gimmicks.
-In 20+ years of evaluating electricity rates, these basic electricity offer the best value to the most consumers.
+In 20+ years of evaluating electricity rates, basic fixed rate electricity plans offer the best value to consumers.

 Variable Electricity Rates – Flexibility